There once was a town called Hobbledy-Bean,

 Without the grass they couldn’t play,

-Cricket, hockey, golf, or croquet.
+No cricket, hockey, golf, or croquet.

 The air was hot and next to town,